 It’s also worth noting that Mr. Gilliam’s film did have a fake-out similar to that of Upgrade, but it was far more effective because it presented its audience with a scenario too good to be true.
 Had the audience been blindsided under those circumstances, it was their fault for not paying close enough attention.
 There’s nothing particularly skillful about getting your audience to go along with a plausible premise only for you laugh in their face for being gullible enough to believe it.
 Then again, there’s also nothing particularly skillful about blindly going along with the anti-intellectual, overly romanticized trends in science-fiction either, so perhaps this project really was doomed from the word go.

 Upgrade is, in the absolute worst sense, a product of its time.
 Like many acclaimed works of science-fiction in the 2010s, it was far more interested in warning its audience of the dangers of technology than telling an actual story.
 Things are the way they are for the sake of getting the message across – diegesis be damned.
-While these pieces were arguably noble in their intent, they came at the expense of perpetuating an extremely persistent trend of anti-intellectualism that was nigh-inescapable in both cinema and critical discourse at the time.
-The film may have been lauded at the time, but I will never see it as anything other than further proof as to just how far science fiction had fallen since its cinematic golden age.
+While these pieces were arguably noble in their intent, they came at the expense of perpetuating an extremely persistent trend of anti-intellectualism that was nigh-inescapable in science fiction at the time.
+The film may have been lauded in 2018, but I will never see it as anything other than further proof as to just how much the genre had devolved since its cinematic golden age.

-One may think, being a cautionary tale, Upgrade at least has value as an applicable parable akin to what one would find in an episode of The Twilight Zone, but I find it’s fairly worthless for that as well.
-While the filmmakers’ desire to spin cautionary tales is, admittedly, nothing new, pioneers still approached science with a degree of fascination.
-The reason this isn’t observable in the 2010s is because that wave of science-fiction writers had clearly thrown in the towel.
-They weren’t interested in improving the status quo; they were simply angry and wanted everyone to know it.
+One may think, being a cautionary tale, Upgrade at least has value as a parable akin to what one would find in an episode of The Twilight Zone.
+The key is that while the writers of The Twilight Zone and similar works did spin cautionary tales, they still approached science with legitimate fascination.
+The reason this isn’t observable in the 2010s is because science-fiction writers from that time had clearly thrown in the towel.
+They weren’t terribly interested in improving the status quo; they were simply angry and wanted everyone to know it.
 Just like its contemporaries, Upgrade takes what could’ve been an interesting analysis of the impact technology has on humankind and reduces it to an insipid strawman argument.